DKarandikar/xray/README.md

 0. Check out the repo
 1. Create a virtualenv, enter the virtualenv; pip install mitmproxy
 2. Install mitmproxy ca as a root ca on device
-3. Terminate all running apps on device
+3. Terminate all running apps on device and connect to network that mitmproxy is running on
-4. Set http proxy to <this mitm host>:8080
+4. Set http proxy to mitm-host:8080
 5. Create your own `mitm-config.json` and edit for app of choice with your details
 6. Run `mitmdump -s mitm-save.py -p 8080`
 7. Launch target app on device